 Sol'em-nit-e, Audio, 5mins 12 secs, Lucie McLaughlin and Chris Penty

 Sol'em-nit-e is a poem and sound space, created using recordings in both public and private places.
 Drips and drops from the boiler or kitchen meet the intermittent tuning of church organs to display a writing in sound which unravels throughout the breathy prose of a mind wandering.
 The thoughts heard here are at once intimate and also empty, the air whispering from sites where we meet, collectively, but are often alone.

 Broadcast as part of Radiophrenia, November 2020.
 Radiophrenia is a temporary art radio station – a two-week exploration into current trends in sound and transmission arts.
-Broadcasting live from Glasgow’s Centre for Contemporary Arts, the station aims to promote radio as an art form, encouraging challenging and radical new approaches to the medium.
+Broadcasting live from Glasgow’s Centre for Contemporary Arts, the station aims to promote radio as an art form.

 The Paper, November 2020

 'The Paper is brought 2 u monthly by Good Press, Sunday’s Print Service & Lunchtime Gallery.
 Subscriptions available for the price of P+P. Check goodpress.co.uk/the-paper for more details '

 Reading, East London Cable poetry session, Raven Row, London, 2019